-CR La Vila played last season in the elite division of Spanish rugby – quite something for a little town like ours.
-OK, so they got relegated, but watching a home game at their stadium is a great way of spending a Sunday afternoon.
+Villajoyosa’s team, CR La Vila, played last season in the top division of Spanish rugby – quite something for a little town like ours.
+OK, so they got relegated, but watching a home game at their stadium is still a great way of spending a Sunday afternoon.

-Sadly, La Vila began 2022/3 facing some serious financial problems and most of their best players left.
-Which meant they were on the wrong end of some real hammerings by the top teams.
-They finished in bottom spot and headed for the drop.
+So why did they get relegated?
+Well, La Vila began 2022/3 facing some serious financial problems and most of their best players left.
+Which meant they were on the wrong end of some real hammerings by the top teams and finished firmly at the bottom of the table.

-La Vila also hosted a European beach rugby tournament on the town’s Playa Centro in July 2022 – cool video here.
-And the La Vila stadium also hosts the Benidorm Sevens in May with teams from across Europe – details of the 2023 tournament here.
+La Vila also hosted a European beach rugby tournament on the town’s Playa Centro in July 2023 – highlights of some of the action here.
+And the La Vila stadium also hosts the Benidorm Sevens in May with teams from across Europe – check out highlights of the 2023 tournament here.